Bill-Software-Engineer-85/URL-path-shortening/README.md

 6. **API Key System**
    - Add an API key system for accessing the API programmatically.
    - Users would need an API key to interact with the API, and this would help control access and prevent abuse.

-## Notes

-- The project is configured to connect to a PostgreSQL database, which is managed through Docker.
-- Make sure Docker is running before executing the commands to ensure all services run properly.

 ## Credit & Contact
 - Author: Bill Yu